ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image92.jpg" title="Dash test results" alt="Dash test results">}}

-In this case, we can see that a [DASH video streaming test](https://ooni.org/nettest/dash/) was run on Vodafone Italia (AS30722) on 25th March 2021 at 16:52 local time.
-When the test was performed, it was possible to stream up to 2160p (4K) video without buffering, with the median bitrate being 17.9 megabits per second.
+In this case, we can see that a [DASH video streaming test](https://ooni.org/nettest/dash/) was run on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:35 local time.
+When the test was performed, it was possible to stream up to 1080p (full HD) video without buffering, with the median bitrate being 6.07 megabits per second.
 This indicates that the user could stream high definition videos on that network if the streaming server was co-located with the measurement server.

 You can compare your DASH test results with what is offered in your internet plan provided by your Internet Service Provider (ISP).